 Charlotte O'Herron

 Charlotte O’Herron is a Doctoral Student in Sociology & Social Policy.
-Her research interests include gender and racial inequalities in work and labor markets and work-family intersections.
+Her research interests include gender and racial inequalities in work, occupations, and wealth, as well as work-family intersections.

 Previous Degrees: